 - a discussion on the process and key findings.

-These will be followed by group discussions tackling the question ‘What does it mean in your work?’ using the findings of the What Do Citizens Want? research.
+These was followed by group discussions tackling the question ‘What does it mean in your work?’ using the findings of the What Do Citizens Want? research.

-Dr Oliver Escobar, What Works Scotland and University of Edinburgh, will give the closing remarks.
+Dr Oliver Escobar, What Works Scotland and University of Edinburgh, gave the closing remarks.